wso2/docs-is/en/docs/guides/user-mgt/managing-roles.md

     [SCIM](insert-scim2-concept).

 !!! note
-    When creating a group with users, the users should already exist in the user store, and provide its unique ID.
+    To create a group with users, the said users should already exist in the user store.

-    Create a new group named **engineer** with the user 'hasinitg' as a member.
-The attributes you have to include in the cURL command are the userID, username:password.
+Create a new group named **engineer** with the user 'Mark' as a member.
+The attributes you have to include in the cURL command are the `userID`, `username:password`.

 **Request**